unavi-xyz/wired-protocol/README.md

 # The Wired

-The Wired is an open protocol for creating interoperable 3D apps.
+The Wired is an open protocol for the metaverse.
+It is a collection of standards focused on self-soverign identity, interoperability, and freedom for end users.

 ## 🤔 Motivation

 The VR landscape today is comprised of closed off platforms built within the traditional "walled garden" framework of app stores and isolated experiences.
-Each app has it's own friends list, avatars, file formats, and (sometimes questionable) leadership.
+Each game has it's own friends list, avatars, file formats, and (sometimes questionable) leadership.
 Mods get banned, users get banned, and everyone who lives within these spaces get no say in the matter.

 But this approach goes against the fundamentally social nature of VR - the human aspect that makes it such a special medium!

 With VR our digital identity is more important than ever.
-We embody our virtual avatars, we form real human connections with other people.
+We embody our virtual avatars, we walk the roads of virtual worlds, we form real human connections with other people.
 This happens all across the internet - but with VR it becomes much more real.
 No single company should have absolute power over our experience - it's too important to leave up to good faith (and even with good intentions these systems fail, innocent people get banned).